 Monday, December 23, 2013

-Alec Baldwin also visits Michael Douglas at his New York apartment for a conversation about what makes a great director, a smart producer, and why playing the villain is the much more satisfying part.
-Douglas reveals how competition with his father, legendary actor Kirk Douglas, shaped both his career and his life as a parent, telling Alec, “I’m much more honest with my seven-year-old daughter then I ever thought I would be.”
-Douglas also discloses how his father’s early brush with death, and his own cancer diagnosis affected them each in different ways.
+Michael Douglas has lived in the same apartment overlooking Central Park for decades.
+Alec joins him there for a compelling conversation about what makes a great director and why playing the villain is so wonderful.
+Douglas reveals how competition with his father, legendary actor Kirk Douglas, shaped both his career and his life as a parent.
+He says he’s much more honest with his young daughter than he ever thought he’d be.
+Douglas explains how his father’s early brush with death, and his own cancer diagnosis affected them each in different ways.